TarasKiricenko/Project-3/README.md

 <li>Lovely occasion of group programming, using GitHub collectively, practising version control and branch adjustments.
 Fantastic experience working as a part of great team, probably one of the most important experiences during the course. </li>

 <h4>Challenges</h4>
-<li>There was quite difficult way to manage error handling on contact form I created, I used default methods, that is still a point to improve.</li>
+<li>There was quite a difficult way to manage error handling on the contact form I created, I used default methods, which is still a point to improve.</li>
 <li>Time-management, where we had to adjust our group work to 3 different time zones, balancing with self-development and healthy life.</li>
 <li>Version control was quite challenging.
 I had to throw our development branch back once and restore data to needed condition, trying to resolve unnecessary node modules being pushed to it.
 Great fun!</li>

 <h2>Potential improvements:</h2>
 <li>Make server send emails when registering.</li>
 <li>Shopping cart functionality, with potential booking slots available.</li>
-<li>Functionality for the map definitely needs imporvements, all markers on it displayed simultaneously for now.</li>
+<li>Functionality for the map definitely needs improvements, all markers on it displayed simultaneously for now.</li>
 <li>I would love to implement pin on map in order to set up location for workspace, rather than typing it in when trying to register new one.</li>

-<h2>My colleagues, who also worked on this project:</h2>
-<a href="https://github.com/emilesherrott">Emile Sherrot</a> | <a href="https://github.com/sarandis10">Sarantis Atonakas</a> | <a href="https://github.com/crigrande">Cristina Grande</a>